- Antique Satin

 - A type of fabric that is commonly used for drapery, this fabric has the distinctive quality of blocking light, and comes in two forms: 2-pass and 3-pass.
 Two-pass has two “passes” of foam on a fabric, which means the black layer of foam will be visible.
 3-pass has two layers of white and one layer of black foam.
 Three-pass can also be used as an upholstery fabric, as the black layer is not visible.
 Blackout fabrics can also be insulating and noise-dampening.

 - A knit or woven fabric with small curls or loops that create a nubby surface.
 The fabric has a looped, knotted surface and is often used in sweater looks, vests and coats.

 - A plain weave tightly woven fabric that is usually made from 100% cotton or a cotton blend.
 Most common uses are quilting and shirt-making.

-- A heavy jacquard-type fabric with an all-over raised pattern or floral design.
+- A heavy jacquard-type fabric with an elaborate all-over raised or embroidered pattern or floral design.
 Appropriate for upholstery, draperies, handbags and eveningwear.